History of the Perthshire Patons

 b: 7/9/1863 d: 18/9/1911

-Florence was Calum's and Jamie's great great grandmother - see Halliday page.
+Florence was Calum's, Jamie's and Pippa's great great grandmother - see Halliday page.

 Alexander William Halliday